The 3G switch-off is coming.

 What can I do now?

-1. Check that you can make 4G or 5G calls
+Check that you can make phone calls with 4G or 5G.

-Check your phone’s VoLTE capability on our devices list.
+- Check your phone's VoLTE capability by checking our devices list.

 - If your phone has VoLTE support then great, but we’d still recommend that you make sure you have enabled your phone's latest software update.